OpenMeterStudio/LUMA/README.md

 - Steps to reproduce
 - Expected result
 - Actual result
-- Crash message, screenshot, or `OpenmeterLuma.log` if available
+- Crash message, screenshot, or `LUMA 1.3.0.log` if available

 ## Privacy And Beta Terms